Adnan-2k03/nexusfinal_report/attached_assets/NEXUS_CAPSTONE_REPORT_BACKUP_V1.md

 ![NEXUS Match Feed](./image_1764833038723.png)

 **Figure 3:** NEXUS Match Feed showing the live match discovery interface with LFG (Looking for Group) and LFO (Looking for Opponent) tabs, search functionality, filters, and the "Apply to Match" action button.

+**Explanation:**

+The Match Feed is the primary discovery interface where players find opportunities to join matches.
+Key UI elements include:

+- **LFG/LFO Tabs:** Toggle between "Looking for Group" (players seeking teammates) and "Looking for Opponent" (teams seeking rival teams for scrimmages or tournaments)
+- **Search Bar:** Quickly filter matches by game name, player name, or keywords
+- **Filter Options:** Narrow results by game, skill level, region, and time
+- **Match Cards:** Each card displays the creator's avatar, game, skill level, region, players needed, and description
+- **Apply Button:** One-click application sends a request to the match creator

+The cyberpunk neon aesthetic with dark mode ensures comfortable viewing during extended gaming sessions.
+Real-time updates via WebSocket mean new matches appear instantly without page refresh—players see the feed "come alive" as opportunities are posted globally.

 ---